-Is Site5 a good Hosting provider for WordPress?
+Is Site5 Hosting a good Hosting provider for WordPress?

 First of all, who are Site5?

 Site5 have been around for almost twenty years.
-Since their founding in 1999 by Matt Lightner and Rod Armstrong they have since been bought by conglomerate EIG.
+Since their founding in 1999 by Matt Lightner and Rod Armstrong, conglomerate EIG has bought them.
 Conglomerate EIG also own BlueHost, HostGator and iPage, so they are big in the hosting business.
 Site5 now offer shared hosting, reseller hosting, managed VPS hosting and of course WordPress hosting.

 For WordPress, Site5 have three different plans.
 The plans are called the hostBasic, the hostPro and the hostPro + Turbo plan.
 The different plans rank in differing prices, with the hostBasic being the cheapest and costing $6.95/£5.57 a month for a two year plan and the hostPro + Turbo plan cost $13.95/£11.17 a month for a two year plan.

 With every plan, you will get access to an unlimited amount of disk space and bandwidth.
 Both of which are great for storage purposes.
 You also get access to a free migration service, to move your site to Site5.
-Site migration is offered by almost all hosting companies because after all you’re moving your hosting to them.
+Almost all hosting companies offer site migration because after all you’re moving your hosting to them.
 A control panel called backstage will be where you manage every part of your WordPress sites with Site5.
 Backups and a money back guarantee is also included with every plan.

 HostBasic;